by Michael Botur

 Strange question.
 Why would a person not have their own child?
 You suppose whatever culture this man came from, the children are raised by their village, or something.

-You tell him yes, Livvy is yours, two years old going on 16, ha ha, a little stroppy when her dad’s not around but she had a heart of gold, ha ha.
+You tell him yes, Livvy is yours, two years old going on 16, ha ha, a little stroppy when her dad’s not around but she has a heart of gold, ha ha.

 Gold teeth.
 Black windows.
 Gunbarrel.

-The shiny dark man is nodding as he processes.
-He’s stocky and bulging with flesh and has jowls silver with stubble.
-He wears a rugby league shirt and shorts even though he looks too old and fat to play any sport.
-He jiggles his jandals relentlessly.
+The shiny dark man nods once as he processes what you’ve told him.
+He’s stocky and bulging with flesh and has jowls with white stubble.
+He wears a rugby league shirt and shorts even though he looks too old and squat to play any sport.
+He jiggles the single foot relentlessly.
 It’s freezing in here.
 The man must have thick skin.

 ‘Me, I had a couple nieces come stay after m’daughter died,’ the dark man says.

-Mrs Lowndes looks at you, tilts her head towards the dark man and checks the time on her watch.
+Mrs. Lowndes looks at you, tilts her book away from the angry ranting man and checks the time on her watch.

-‘It was her time, I guess, eh.
-What’s that expression – Make plans; god laughs?’
+‘It was her time to go, anywho.
+Had some bronchial shit.
+What’s that expression – Make plans; God laughs?’

 ‘Whatchu in for?’

-Anton begins his email with an apology for telling you what to do, reminds you that he honours the sovereignty of women everywhere who should never be told what to do, especially after thousands of years of oppression, but having said that, he’s emailed you a list of services which you can use to find friends and hobbies.
-There’s the Women in Business club, the tennis club, the Women’s Warcraft League, macramé, Boxfit, SPS, which is the Solo Parents’ Suppor-
+Anton begins his email with an apology for telling you what to do, reminds you that he honors the sovereignty of women everywhere who should never be mansplained to, especially after thousands of years of oppression, but having said that, he’s emailed you a list of services which you can use to find friends and hobbies.
+There’s the Women in Business club, the tennis club, the Women’s LARP League, macramé, Boxfit, SPS, which is the Solo Parents’ Suppor-

 ‘I SAYS WHATCHU IN FOR, MISS?’

-Mrs Lowndes has begun moving down the hall towards the doctor’s office, clutching her novel against her chest and tutting.
+Mrs. Lowndes gets up and shifts into the hall, clutching her novel against her chest and tutting.

 ‘Sorry, I didn’t… I had a car crash – no, I crashed into another car and – actually, no, no, another man, he crashed into us, sorry.’